In college, comedian Jacqueline Novak's professor implored her: Don't do stand-up. Do sit-down.

 "I hear you, but I think that's exactly why I'm doing stand-up."

-In her stand-up and her memoir, her podcast and her one-person show, "Get on Your Knees" — which she'll bring to Minneapolis' Parkway Theater this weekend — Novak delights in embodying the binaries that she believes our culture often forces women to choose between.
+In her stand-up and her memoir, her podcast and her one-person show, "Get on Your Knees" — which she'll bring to Minneapolis' Parkway Theater this weekend — Novak delights in embodying the supposed binaries that she believes our culture often forces women to choose between.

 She is both brainy and sexy, confident and overthinking.
 Being a woman is like being "the great American novel baked inside a cheesy crust pizza," she has joked.
 "Whether someone's hungry or they're looking to read, either way they're annoyed."